This Week

 50-year, 100-year, 150-year, etc. anniversaries appear in bold red.

-See also a chemical calendar at Linz, Austria (in German) or Today in Science History by Ian Ellis.
+See also Today in Science History by Ian Ellis.

 Dates are given according to the Gregorian calendar to the extent I could find them.
 (Note: this applies particularly to 19th-century Russians.)